carloseduardorf/carloseduardorf/README.md

-# 👩🏻‍💻 Olá!
-Eu sou o Carlos Eduardo
+# 👩🏻‍💻 Hey!
+I'm Carlos Eduardo

 **`Desenvolvedor FullStack`**

-Me chamo Carlos Eduardo, tenho 19 anos e venho diretamente da Zona Leste de São Paulo.
-Atualmente, estou cursando Engenharia de Software na FIAP.
-Sou encantado por tecnologia e busco cada vez mais adquirir aprendizados, compartilhar e aplicar meus conhecimentos.
+My name is Carlos Eduardo, I'm 19 years old and I come from the East Zone of São Paulo.
+I'm currently studying Software Engineering at FIAP.
+I'm fascinated by technology and I'm always looking to learn, share and apply my knowledge.

 ---